thunderrabbit/bootstrap-redmine-deploy/README.md

 Reload your ip-address URL from above and see "ok" as the website.

+Now we get to the good stuff, which unfortunately, doesn't yet work:

+    ansible-playbook playbook_030_install_redmine.yml

+As of this writing, if you can get Redmine to run on the server (as a subdomain like redmine.thunderrabbit.com (which can work with an appropriate entry in local `/etc/hosts` file)), you'll be my hero.
+See https://www.upwork.com/jobs/_~01b940f0474e3a416c for details.

 ## AWS Keys

 The user associated with the AWS keys should have (at least) the following policies: